Ask Slashdot: How Do You Best Protect Client Files From Wireless Hacking?

 Put a Faraday cage around the antenna.
 This could be as simple as wrapping it in foil.
 Which may or may not work for most wireless APs, but absolutely will not for any sort of serious espionage peril.

+Better option, buy a Lenovo M900 mini PC without WiFi and use it exclusively to work on your client files.
+It's small enough to move around and should be powerful enough (i5 / i7) for most tasks...

-Bios settings (Score:3, Insightful)
+Bios settings (Score:5, Insightful)

 Most (all excluding Apple?) laptops wil allow you to turn off / disable the wireless chipset in the bios.
 Many also have a physical kill switch on the side of the case.